Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: C-Optimal Experimental Designs with glmmrOptim

-The approximate weighting approach returns the set of weights $\phi_1,...,\phi_J$ corresponding to each unique experimental condition.
-These weights need to be converted into an exact design with integer counts of each experimental condition $n_1,...,n_J$.
+The approximate weighting approaches return the set of weights $\phi_1,...,\phi_J$ corresponding to each unique experimental unit.
+These weights need to be converted into an exact design with integer counts of each experimental unit $n_1,...,n_J$.
 The problem of allocating a fixed set of $J'$ items to $J$ categories according to a set of proportions is known as the apportionment problem.
-There a several rounding methods used for the apportionment problem proposed by the founding fathers of the United States for determining the number of representatives from each state. \citet{PUKELSHEIM1992} show that a modified version of Adams' method is most efficient when there needs to be at least one experimental condition of each type.
+There a several rounding methods used for the apportionment problem proposed by the founding fathers of the United States for determining the number of representatives from each state. \citet{PUKELSHEIM1992} show that a modified version of Adams' method is most efficient when there needs to be at least one experimental unit of each type.
 In other cases the methods of Hamilton, Webster, or Jefferson may be preferred.
 We provide the function \code{apportion()}, which generates exact designs from all these methods for a desired sample size and set of weights.
 The output of this function is automatically provided when the approximate weighting method is used.